MigoSwapDEX/MigoDoc/README.md

 * Our platform is built with security best practices.
 * The use of multisig for all contracts.
-* Our contracts has time-lock feature for safe usage.
 * MigoSwap leverages on the Core Satoshi Plus consensus, which operates at the core of the Core Network.
 Satoshi Plus consensus combines Proof of Work (PoW) and        Delegated Proof of Stake (DPoS) for scalibility, decentralization and security.